Chargers Complete Mock Draft: Seven-Round Selections For Los Angeles [Opinion]

 The Chargers offense took a step back when receiver Keenan Allen ended his season on injured reserve.
 It was the second season in a row that ended prematurely for Allen.
 Thus, Los Angeles should try to add another receiver in the top of the NFL Draft.
 Luckily, there are some top talent receivers that could fall into the second round.
 Adding a starting receiver will be critical to helping out the aging Philip Rivers, who needs more playmakers.

-Insert Penn St. receiver Chris Godwin.
-For whatever reason, he has been one of the most underrated receivers in this entire Mock Draft process.
-Godwin brings the size and speed to become a starting receiver.
+Insert Penn State receiver Chris Godwin.
+For whatever reason, he has been one of the most underrated receivers in this entire mock draft process.
+Godwin brings the size and speed to become a starting NFL receiver.
 He was also very productive in college and ended his career with a huge game in the Rose Bowl.

 Round 3 – 71st Overall: Tackle Roderick Johnson, FSU